Nrupesh29/BubbleFight/README.md

     * **RDS_PASSWORD** – The Master Password that you entered when you added the database to your environment.
 27. Choose Apply.

+### Creating Database Tables
+1. Download MySQL Workbench and connect to DB Instance using Endpoint.
+2. Go to [MySQL Database] (Cloud Backend/MySQL Database) folder in repository and download the `tables.sql` file.
+3. Execute the `tables.sql` script after selecting the database.

 ## Contributing

 1. Search previous suggestions before making a new one, as your's may be a duplicate.